 Analysis of Variance from Summary Data

 A one-way ANOVA can be thought of as an extension of the unpaired Student t-test to more than two groups.
-Or, you can think of the Student t -test as a special case of the ANOVA for only two groups (or "levels" in ANOVA terminology).
+Or, you can think of the Student t-test as a special case of the ANOVA for only two groups (or "levels" in ANOVA terminology).
 A two-level ANOVA is algebraically equivalent to a t-test, and produces exactly the same p values.
-This page can handle up to 8 groups.
+This page can handle up to 10 groups.
+If you need to evaluate more than 10 groups go here.

 To use this page you must know how many observations are in each group, and you must know the average (arithmetic mean) and either the standard deviation (SD) or the standard error of the mean (SEM) for the observations in each group.
-Enter them in the table below (leaving the unused cells blank).
-Indicate, by the pop-up menu above the last column, whether you've provided SD's or SEM's.
+Enter them in the table below, replacing the sample data that's in the table.
+Leave all unused groups' cells completely blank).
+You can also put short meaningful group names into the first column, replacing the generic "Group 1", "Group 2", etc. Indicate, by the pop-up menu above the last column, whether you've provided SD's or SEM's.
 Then click the "Compute" button.
 The results will appear in the conventional "ANOVA Table" below.
 A p-value less than 0.05 indicates that there is a significant difference somewhere among the various groups; that is, they do not appear to have all come from the same population.

 Enter your summary data here...